taddeseanb/kenya-hub/docs/developer/tutorial-data-management/4-bulk-import.md

 - Notice the changes before and after running the script.
 If needed, you can remove all the MCF files and run import-csv again to restore the originals.

+---

+## Summary

+We've seen a number of options to import metadata from external sources.
+In the next section we'll have a look at Git, a versioning system.